Troian Bellisario: Personal life

 Bellisario began dating Suits star Patrick J. Adams after they met on the set of the play Equivocation in 2009.
 The couple briefly separated before Adams' guest appearance as Hardy in Pretty Little Liars but reunited in 2010.
 Since working on Equivocation and Pretty Little Liars, the couple also worked together on the 2012 short film The Come Up, Suits, and the short film We Are Here.
 Bellisario and Adams were married on December 10, 2016, in Santa Barbara, California.
-They have two daughters, Aurora and Elliot.
+They have three daughters, Aurora, Elliot and Imogen.
 On November 4, 2025, Adams announced the third pregnancy of Bellisario on his Instagram page.
+The birth of the couple’s third daughter was made public on January 28, 2026.

 In an episode of actress Katie Lowes' podcast, Katie's Crib, Bellisario and Adams said their second child was born in the backseat of their car at the hospital parking lot due to an accelerated labour, with Adams delivering the baby.
 Hospital staff assisted within minutes of the delivery, and Bellisario and the baby were found healthy.

 Bellisario said in January 2014 that she endured personal problems during high school, resulting in self-harm and an eating disorder.
 "I was the youngest daughter, the perfect little girl.
 My school was a very intense college prep school.
 So it was about wanting to please my father and mother and wanting to be perfect to everybody."

 In 2014, Bellisario returned to her alma mater, USC School of Dramatic Arts, delivering the commencement speech.